sammuelyee/docs/cartodb-editor.md

 ## Your account

+###API Key

+The API key offers the simplest way to access private data or perform writes and updates to your public data.
+Remember that your API key protects access to your data, so keep it confidential and only share it if you want others to have this access.
+If necessary, you can reset your API key in your admin dashboard.

+Find your API key:

+Go to your dashboard.
+Click on your username in the top right corner, and select “Your API keys.”
+Here, you can copy your API key, see use examples, and reset your API key.

 ### Quotas and billing

 We offer a wide range of plans to fit every user's needs.
 Each plan comes with different features and storage quotas.
 Take a look at our [pricing plans]({{ '/pricing' | prepend: site.cartodb-baseurl }}) to pick the best plan for you.